Institutional Success - Employee Diversity 2016

 Diverse New Hires measures the percentage of diverse new hires each year.
-The district’s diversity has gradually increased in recent years and reached a high of 35.8% in 2020.
-The percentage of diverse new hires at Harper in FY2020 reached a high of 39.3%, a 13.4 percentage point increase over FY2019.
-This percentage represents 33 diverse new hires of the 84 overall new hires.
-The 2020 improvement target of 35.8%+ was achieved.
+Since 2010, the district’s diversity has gradually increased and reached a high of 33.8% in 2016.
+During the same time period, the percentage of diverse new hires at Harper has fluctuated.
+The 2016 rate of 26.15% did not meet the 2016 target.

 Underrepresented Employee Separations measures the percentage of underrepresented employees who separate from the College through voluntary resignation.
-The FY2019 voluntary separation rate of underrepresented employees had a sharp decrease from 11.0% in FY2018 to 5.9% in FY2019.
-In FY2020, the voluntary separation rate of underrepresented employees was 6.32% compared to 6.24% for overall employees, a difference of .08% meeting the target.
+The 2016 voluntary separation rate of underrepresented employees increased to 16.78%, and was above the overall employee separation rate of 9.4%.
+The underrepresented employee separation rate did not achieve the 2016 target.

 There is a relatively small number of employees voluntarily resigning from the College each year.
-For example, 49 employees voluntarily resigned in FY2020, 11 of whom were diverse employees.
-These small annual numbers lead to increased variability in results from year to year.
-While the underrepresented employee separation rate had been much higher than the overall employee separation rate for several years, it has been in line with the overall rate since FY2019.
+For example, 65 employees voluntarily resigned in FY2016.
+These smaller annual numbers lead to increased variability in results from year to year.
+In three of the last five years, the underrepresented employee separation rate was lower than the overall employee separation rate.

-Stretch = he percentage of underrepresented employees who separate from the College should be equal to or less than each year's overall employee separation rate.
+2016 Target: Improvement = The percentage of underrepresented employees who separate from the College should be consistent with, or less than, each year's overall employee separation rate

 This target aligns underrepresented employee separation with overall employee separation.